tylermilner/github-actions-playground/.github/actions/generate-release-notes-action/README.md

 **Optional** SHA hash for the commit that should be used as the ending of the release notes history.
 Defaults to the current commit (i.e. `${{ github.sha }}`).

+## `release-notes-file`

+**Optional** Path to the file to save the release notes to, including file extension.
+Instead of using the value of the `release-notes` output, this option can be useful if there is a need to preserve the contents of the commit message exactly, so that single quotes `'` and double quotes `"` are not evaluated or removed from the output when expanded by the GitHub Actions `${{ }}` syntax.

 ## Outputs

 ## `release-notes`